 - Your website has been penalized and removed from Google

-1. Google has not indexed your website yet
+1. Google has not yet indexed your website yet

 2. Your website is too new

-Did you just build and launch your new website?
-Typically it can take up to four weeks for it to begin to show up in search engine results.
-While we might be accustomed to getting things online quickly, search engine indexes can be rather slow.
-So sit tight, wait and learn more about search engine algorithms before you get too nervous.
+Did you build and launch your new website?
+Typically it can take up to four weeks to appear in search engine results.
+While we might be accustomed to getting things online quickly, search engine indexes can be relatively slow.
+So sit tight, wait, and learn more about search engine algorithms before you get too nervous.